shivtchandra/TS-JS-Convertor/README.md

 1. Navigate to the "Convert Folder" tab.
 2. Click "Browse files" and select your `.ts` or `.tsx` files.
-3. Click "Convert Files to JavaScript."
+3. Click "Convert Files to JavaScript".
 4. Monitor the progress bar during conversion.
 5. Download the converted files as a ZIP archive.